 A leaking shower faucet is a source of annoyance and waste of a precious resource: water.
-We often keep delaying the repair of our leaking faucets because we need to call a plumber to do this task.
-Fortunately, we can easily repair our faucets ourselves.
+We often keep delaying the repair of our leaking faucets because we need to call a plumber such as services you can hire if you were to contact Steve’s Plumbing, LLC or others alike to do this task for you.
+Fortunately, as long as the issues aren’t too complex, we can easily repair our faucets ourselves.
 We just need the right tools, which are quite cheap, and the right information, which is described below.
 Shower faucets often fall in three categories: single control, two-control, and tree-control.
 Determine which faucet is already installed in your washroom and buy a replacement from any hardware store.
 Then, follow these 8 easy steps for repairing and replacing your shower faucet.

 2. Remove the trim cap by inserting a flathead screwdriver between the wall and the trim cap.